 Our Board members have a diverse set of qualifications, skills and experiences and also reflect diversity of age, tenure and gender.
-Our recent director refreshment activities led the Board to elect an additional director in 2016, increasing the size of the Board from 10 to 11 and resulting in 4 of our 10 independent directors having less than 2 years of tenure.
+The Board regularly evaluates its composition to determine if there are areas for improvement.
+Our recent director refreshment activities led the Board to add Ms. Witmer in December 2017 and Ms. Bianchini and Mr. Epstein in February 2018, supplementing the existing skills and experience of our Board, increasing the size of the Board to 12 directors and resulting in 5 of our 11 independent directors having less than 3 years of tenure.